 - After a further two days the skin is examined again in case you have a delayed reaction to any substance.

-There is a standard set of the most common substances which cause allergic contact dermatitis.
+There is a standard set of the most common type of substances which cause allergic contact dermatitis.
 These include:

 Also, if other allergens are suspected, your skin specialist may add in other patches.
 For example, chemicals found in your workplace, or your own cosmetics.
 You may be asked to bring in small samples of these things to be added to the set of patches.